JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 ## Fixing the Code

 We've seen all definitions and it is the time to fix the code.
-We may run the code via the following
-command:
+Let's run the `runDebugExecutableNative` Gradle task in IDE or use the following command to run the code:
 [[include pages-includes/docs/tutorials/native/runDebugExecutableNative.md]]

 The final code in the `hello.kt` file may look like that: